Lorizio/Study-and-development-of-a-prototype-of-immaterial-architecture-reverse-printing-machine/simple_motor_control/README.md

 int targetPos = ((float)angle / ONE_FULL_STEP) * MICROSTEPS;
 ```
 where **ONE_FULL_STEP** corresponds to 1.8 degree and **MICROSTEPS** can take values from {1, 2, 4, 8, 16} depending on MS_i pins.
 - We want to be able to tell a step motor that it should move to another position as soon as it has rotated to the previous one.
-For that we should receive a feed-back from, when it has actually reached it.
+For that we should receive a feed-back, when it has actually reached it.
 If to have a look into the core code, method
 ```java
 distanceToGo();
 ```